virtual/100daysofcode/index.md

     - Day 36: formatting, icons, pseudolocalization
     - Day 37: translators
     - Day 38: wrap-up
+- Reading
+  - Day 47: Code Complete

+## R4 Day 47: 2021-07-17 Saturday

+Code Complete, pp 74-86

+- Break up larger systems into subpackages
+- use references between classes as a last resort
+- the simpler the better
+- never have circular references
+- if you have old obfuscated code, create an interface so that it's easier to access the data returned by kludgy code in a more consistent way

 ## R4 Day 46: 2021-07-16 Friday